How We're Governed

 The High Performance Commission oversees the implementation of our High Performance Plan.
 It considers and advises the RA Board and Management on strategic issues relevant to High Performance rowing.
 The focus of the Commission is maximizing medal outcomes at the Olympic and Paralympic Games and to achieve this requires the achievement of our agreed performance drivers in the following important areas; Leadership and Governance, Athlete performance and Pathways, Coaching, the Daily Training Environment, Competition, Performance services, Culture and Personal Excellence, and Research and Innovation.

-Paul Thompson OBE
+Paul Thompson MBE

 The current Performance Director of Rowing Australia, Thompson is a rowing coach of World and Olympic Champions.
 With over 30 years of international coaching and leadership experience, Thompson provides the leadership and high performance experience required to oversee RA’s high performance program.